HybridAvenger/AbyssalSkies/README.md

 ## Load Order

-The full mod list can be viewed on [Load Order Library](https://loadorderlibrary.com/).
+The full mod list can be viewed on [Load Order Library]([https://loadorderlibrary.com/](https://loadorderlibrary.com/lists/abyssal-skies)).

 ---

 ## Support

-If you run into issues, please check the [Issues](../../issues) page before reporting.
-When reporting a bug or crash, include:
+If you run into issues, Please Join the Discord: [Discord]{(https://discord.gg/jrppg3RYfg)

 - Your crash log (found in `Documents\My Games\Skyrim Special Edition\SKSE`)
 - Which profile you are using